 Recommended for you: How to Say No to Customers in a Positive Way

-Using soft words like “unfortunately” and “but” can help you lead the conversation to a more positive direction.
-Suggest or recommend other resources or options.
+Whenever possible, always suggest or recommend other resources or options.
+Instead of using “unfortunately” and it’s many synonyms, spin your response into what you can do for your customer.
 For example, just because you can’t refund someone doesn’t mean you can’t give them store credit.
 Never let a customer leave before knowing all of their options.

-We’ve all had the experience when we run into a question we don’t know the answer to, or we’ve encountered a point in the conversation where we’re unsure of what to say next.
+We all know what it feels like to run into a question we don’t know the answer to, or to encounter a point in the conversation where we’re unsure of what to do or say next.

 Remember, you may not know everything, but you know more than the customer does.
 It’s your job, so take pride in your role as a customer service agent and use the right words and positive phrases to communicate your confident attitude.

-Creating positive phrases is as much about the attitude as it is about the exact words and rules you follow.
-Remember the information above, but don’t ever forget the feeling you want to convey and the solutions you want to provide.
+Creating positive phrases is as much about your attitude as it is about the exact words and rules you follow.
+Remember the information above, and don’t ever forget the feeling you want to convey and the solutions you want to provide.
 Positive phrasing will create happy customers who are motivated to support your company and continue to recommend you for years to come.